tobsdb/tobsdb/docs/actions.md

 Actions are instructions a client can send to a server to perform specific operations or get specific data.

-All TDB actions are written in camelCase.
+All TDB actions are written in **camelCase**.

+Note: This document is not yet complete.

 ## Sending Requests